T minus 15 seconds, guidance is internal

 Armstrong’s two sons were consulted during the making of the film, so it seems to me likely to be close to the truth, although perhaps it includes some exaggeration in places for dramatic effect.
 Armstrong was a private individual and it seems likely to me that this film reveals his character in hitherto unparalleled definition.

 The opening scenes depict Armstrong flying the X-15 rocket-powered airplane to the edge of space.
-The film makers used a combination of different modern special effects and the results seem to me most realistic, although my qualifications for that judgement are constrained by my flying experience being limited to the relatively low-speed realm of hang gliding.
+The film makers used a combination of modern special effects and the results seem to me most realistic, although my qualifications for that judgement are constrained by my flying experience being limited to the relatively low-speed realm of hang gliding.

 The vibration, clanking, and creaking—which I have not come across in other space films, at least not to this extent—accords with what I have read about these experimental flying machines and the early spacecraft.
 Yet the lunar module is portrayed as less noisy than it actually was…